min2ha/ukwa-site/content/target/67322/index.en.md

   "start_date": "2018-06-14T09:00:00Z"
 }

-#   Hungarian Medical Association  of the United Kingdom (HMA-UK)

 The Hungarian Medical Association of the United Kingdom is a professional, non-profit, voluntary organisation to support doctors in Britain of Hungarian origin.